Intrahepatic bile duct cancer stages

 Stage 3

-Stage 3A means the tumour has grown through the covering of the liver (the visceral peritoneum).
+Stage 3A means the cancer has spread from the bile ducts and through the layer of tissue covering the liver (the visceral peritoneum).
 This is the same as T3, N0, M0.

-Or it means the tumour has spread to the nearby lymph nodes.
-This is the same as Any T, N1, M0.
+• nearby lymph nodes.
+This is the same as any T, N1, M0

 Stage 4